HTTimer/Timer/NEW.md

 - Inspection on/off
 - What String to display of timingMode is off
 - Translations: pointer to translations
+- Allow +2 and DNF on old solves
+- Max inspection time
+- alert on pb

 Layout edit
 -----------